 If you measured carefully before, your notes were correct and math right..
 The clearances are dead on where you wanted them.
 But a few minutes to check is important.

-You can do this before putting the cam chain tensioner back buy just sticking your finger in the head hole and pressing in on the guide while you rotate the motor over one full rev. This helps squeeze out any excess oil between the shim and cam/bucket.. as well as ensure the shim is fully seated..
+You can do this before putting the cam chain tensioner back by just sticking your finger in the CCT hole and pressing in on the guide while you rotate the motor over one full rev. This helps squeeze out any excess oil between the shim and cam/bucket.. as well as ensure the shim is fully seated..